Shane32/SharedWorkflows/publish-app.md

 - `NUGET_ORG_USER` and `NUGET_ORG_TOKEN` should already be configured as organization secrets but need to be passed in.
 - `global.json` is required
 - Cannot override .NET SDK with another version or install multiple SDKs
+- `permissions: contents: write` is necessary to upload the compiled application as a release asset